Your Essential Breastfeeding Tips and Positions

 There are many different breast pumps available; another option is to choose hand expression.
 If you’re having trouble deciding, speak with your lactation consultant or healthcare provider for advice.
 Your lactation consultant can also help you learn how to master hand expression or how to use your new breast pump.

-At first, your baby may be a little leery of feeding from a bottle, especially since it will be new to him, but eventually he will get used to it.
-In some cases, your baby may refuse to take a bottle from you, but he’ll happily take it from your partner or a babysitter.
+At first, your baby may be a little leery of feeding from a bottle, especially since it will be new to them, but eventually, they’ll get used to it.
+In some cases, your baby may refuse to take a bottle from you, but they’ll happily take it from your partner or a babysitter.
 So it’s worth trying different approaches.

 Experts recommend waiting until your baby has gotten used to breastfeeding before offering a pacifier.

-Of course, you may use a pacifier sparingly to comfort your baby earlier than that, like when she’s getting a vaccination, but you could also offer her your clean pinky finger to suckle on for comfort during these short periods.
+Of course, you may use a pacifier sparingly to comfort your baby earlier than that, like when they’re getting a vaccination, but you could also offer them your clean pinky finger to suckle on for comfort during these short periods.

 At some point, you may like to breastfeed your baby while you’re in a public place.
 Here are some tips for breastfeeding in public: